vdaular/workflows-integrations/CONTRIBUTING.md

 ## 🛠 Contribution Guidelines

 - **Code Style**: Follow `.editorconfig` settings and existing project conventions.
-- **Documentation**: Every new integration must have a `README.md` inside its folder explaining how to use it.
+- **Documentation**: Every integration must have a `README.md` at the root of its folder.
+See [README-TEMPLATE](https://github.com/elsa-workflows/elsa-integrations/blob/main/README-TEMPLATE.md).
 - **Tests**: If possible, add unit/integration tests for your changes.

 ---